 An extension of the Cannonball Trail from Catalpa Road north to Bowman Field will add a new multi-use path along the railroad corridor and then along Bowman Field.
 This will provide a connection to the Wingra path via Plaenert Drive.
 The path extension will provide a safe, direct connection from the Burr Oaks and Arboretum EJ Areas to downtown and the rest of the bikeway network, improving access for EJ Areas in South Madison.
 The Cannonball Trail includes overpasses of the Beltline and McKee Road just east of Verona Road.
 The Beltline overpass provides a safe, low stress crossing of the Beltline from the Arbor Hills EJ Area and other south side neighborhoods/EJ Areas and the City of Fitchburg into Madison.
-The Transportation-Alternatives-funded Badger-Rusk Path will provide a low-stress route to access the Beltline overpass in 2025, the construction of the East Rusk Path will be funded through Transportation Alternatives in 2028, and the West Beltline Frontage Road Path will be funded through STBG-U in 2028, further improving non-motorized access for South Madison EJ areas.
+The Transportation-Alternatives-funded Badger-Rusk Path will provide a low-stress route to access the Beltline overpass in 2025, further improving non-motorized access for South Madison EJ areas.

 The Troy Drive railroad underpass, long identified as a barrier for active transportation from EJ areas, will be rebuilt with a new railroad bridge providing adequate space for a safe and comfortable non-motorized facility under the railroad.
 Efforts to construct the planned Goodman Path in the northeast rail corridor have been stalled due to railroad corridor right-of-way issues.
 The planned path would connect to the Isthmus and Starkweather Creek (North Branch) paths and eventually provide an off-street bike route from the Swanton EJ Area directly into the downtown area.
-The first phase of this planned path, the Woodward Drive Path, will be constructed with Transportation Alternatives funding in 2028.
-A new Hermina Street bicycle/pedestrian bridge over Starkweather Creek will improve accessibility for the Worthington Park neighborhood in 2024.
+A new Hermina Street bicycle/pedestrian bridge over Starkweather Creek will improve accessibility for the Worthington Park neighborhood.